-Philippa lives and works in Austin, TX with her grumpy cat, which she rescued from the streets of Guatemala, and her over excited dog Gizmo.
+Philippa lives and works in Austin, TX with her sweet toothless rescue cat Reese, and her over excited dog Gizmo.
 Philippa is currently the Executive Director at Change the Game, a nonprofit organization that aims to diversity the progressive data space.
 Philippa graduated from George Washington University in 2008 majoring in Political Science and Journalism and is a 2012 graduate of the University of Sussex's Institute of Development Studies with a Masters in governance and development.
 Philippa is also a proud returned Peace Corps Volunteer (Guatemala 2009-2011).
 She worked as a Program Officer for Political Party Programming at the National Democratic Institute where she works to promote democracy abroad before moving to Austin in 2017.

 In her free time you might find Philippa walking with her dog , exploring a winery, or enjoying a picnic with her friends in one of Austin's many parks.
 She's honored and excited to be a part of Outside Perspective's mission and looks forward to watching it grow.